 The legal obligation to provide maintenance is the requirement imposed by law on a person to provide another person with the necessary means of subsistence, including for the satisfaction of spiritual needs, and, in the case of parents’ maintenance obligations to minor children, the means required for their upbringing, education and vocational training.

-A maintenance obligation exists between former spouses (Article 398 of the Civil Code).
-It should not be confused with the provision of compensation or damages.
+The maintenance obligation exists between former spouses (Article 398 of the Civil Code).
+It should not be confused with provision of compensation or damages.

-A spouse who has contributed to the maintenance of a child of the other spouse has an obligation to provide maintenance for that child for as long as he or she is a minor, but only if the child’s natural parents are dead, missing or needy (Article 517(1) of the Civil Code).
+A spouse who has contributed to the maintenance of the child of the other spouse has an obligation to provide maintenance for the child for as long as that child is a minor, but only if the child’s natural parents are dead, missing or needy (Article 517(1) of the Civil Code).
 In turn, the child may be obliged to provide maintenance for the person who provided him or her with such maintenance for 10 years (Article 517(2) of the Civil Code).

 2 Up to what age can a child benefit from a maintenance allowance?
 Are there different rules for maintenance concerning minors and adults?